 Florida Last Will and Testament

-A Florida last will and testament allows an individual to specify how their assets and property will be distributed after their death.
+A Florida last will and testament is a legal document that Florida residents use to specify what happens to their estate when they pass away.
 The document will state what each beneficiary will receive, any special bequests, and name a personal representative to oversee the estate’s administration.

-A Florida last will and testament allows an individual to specify how their assets and property will be distributed after their death.
+A Florida last will and testament is a legal document that Florida residents use to specify what happens to their estate when they pass away.
 The document will state what each beneficiary will receive, any special bequests, and name a personal representative to oversee the estate’s administration.

 State Laws